nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 #### Dependencies

 See the vetted section [link]
+* add something about best practice with semver things

+package-lock/not package lock
+shrinkwrap.json

+section on trade-off with versions of other modules

+TS Typing version?

 ### CJS / ESM ?

 Is there anything to mention in the package.json or name of the file if using esm and not CJS?

+* post to node.js/javascript chat

+* look at module list and see what they support

 ### Bundlers